Madura-Prasad/Warehouse-Desktop-Application/README.md

 ### How to Run :
 - Download or clone this repository and go to the dist folder and find the WareHouse.jar file.
+- Before Running the Project you must import "smart_warehouse.sql" into MySQL.
 - Then run the .jar file.

 ### Main Screen :